Lecture On Role & Functions Of Wafaqi Mohtasib Held - UrduPoint

 He said that the Regional Office officials act upon complaints and visit offices to inspect and resolve the issues of the people.

-Haider said that the people could registered their complants with the Mohtasib office.
+Haider said that the people could registered their complaints with the Mohtasib office.

 He reiterated that the Regional office of the Wafaqi Mohtasib would continue resolving remonstrances of the people.